 - The surviving spouse doesn’t have to worry about paying hefty estate taxes when their partner dies.

 - It can be used to build an estate, not just to protect an existing estate from taxes.
-The policy is set up to ensure that your beneficiaries will receive some kind of inheritance, no matter how much of your savings you and your partner blow on bi-weekly trips to Maui.
+The policy is set up to ensure that your beneficiaries will receive some kind of inheritance, no matter how much of your savings you and your partner spend.

 Are There Any Disadvantages of a Second-to-Die Policy?

-If a couple makes like a banana and splits, it may not be simple to halve their insurance policy.
+If a couple separates, it may not be simple to halve their insurance policy.
 Separating a joint policy is often complicated, but asking for an insurance rider to amend the coverage to two separate plans in the event of a separation could prevent issues.
 Ask your agent about it before you sign over that first check.

 Possibly.
 In general, sticking with a term policy for second-to-die insurance is most often a safe bet, especially for cost-benefit purposes.
 In addition to being able to specify the amount of time you want your coverage to last, a term policy will offer a significantly lower premium than a permanent policy.